Mouse Paint by Ellen Stoll Walsh is a cute story about three white mice who spend their days on a white sheet of paper hiding from a

 Mouse Paint Activities

-Try some of these fun preschool activities after reading the book Mouse Paint to your students.
+Try some of these fun preschool activities after reading this book to your students.

 Letter M Activity